BellerophonMobile/logberry/docs/concepts.md

 ## BuildMetadata

-Logberry also has a built in reporting functions and simple representation of a program's build environment, along with script tools to automatically construct those representations.
+Logberry also has built in reporting functions and simple representation of a program's build environment, along with script tools to automatically construct those representations.

-First of these is `Task::BuildSignature()`, which takes and reports a string as some arbitrary stamp of the binary's build profile.
+First of these is `BuildSignatureEvent()`, which takes and reports a string as some arbitrary stamp of the binary's build profile.
 The script `util/build-signature.sh` will automatically generate such from basic host device parameters and the Git repository assumed to be the